 Best Apple Crumble Pie Recipe

-I’m such a sucker for anything with crumb topping.
-I love sneaking over to the pie pan throughout the day to pick off big, fat crumbs.
+I readily admit that I’m a huge sucker for anything with crumb topping.
+I love sneaking over to the pie pan throughout the day to pick big, fat crumbs off of this dessert.
 (Does anyone else do this?)

 You’ll need a few key ingredients to make this recipe: